Dining Month: 3 Courses for $29

 Taking these fusions to the next level, Isabel started incorporating modifications in her menus, transforming these rich, traditional cuisines into more healthy dishes for the modern day.
 Now, Isabel’s beliefs and examples of clean, simple eating give people a new vision for what “health food” can be: Delicious.

-Adjacent to the historic Governor Hotel, Jake’s Grill is inspired by American tradition and brings the classic American Grill traditional dining experience to Downtown.
+Adjacent to the historic Sentinel Hotel (formerly The Governor Hotel), Jake’s Grill is inspired by American tradition and brings the classic American Grill traditional dining experience to Downtown.
 Jake’s serves the fines meats and seafood in a classic, uncomplicated style.
 The classic bar serves hand-built, hand-mixed cocktails and a wide selection of single malt whiskeys to complement tender filet mignon, USDA Prime top sirloin, New York steak and, of course, the best fresh seafood.

 Jantzen Beach Bar & Grill